 - Stand sideways to your target, like you normally would for a typical backhand throw.

 - Extend the disc forward on the line on which you’re aiming, with your weight on your front foot.

-> Pull the disc back on a flat, straight line about belly-button height, as far back as you can, trying to transfer your weight from front foot to back foot just as the disc passes your body.
+- Pull the disc back on a flat, straight line about belly-button height, as far back as you can, transferring your weight from front foot to back foot just as the disc passes your body.
+At this point:

-> - Your arm should be completely straightened out, and your back should be almost completely turned to the target.
+- Your arm should be completely straightened out, and your back should be almost completely turned to the target.

-> - Your weight should be completely on your back foot at this point, so much so that your front foot is on ‘tip-toe’ and even slightly pivoted to accommodate as complete a reach-back as possible.
+- Your weight should be completely on your back foot, so much so that your front foot is on ‘tip-toe’ and even slightly pivoted to accommodate as complete a reach-back as possible.

-> - Now that you know what to do, you’re ready for the 1-2-3-throw tempo trick.
+- Now that you know what to do, you’re ready for the 1-2-3-throw tempo trick.
 Bring the disc forward again as in step 2, then pull the disc all the way back as in step 3, being conscious of your weight shifting from front to back as the disc moves from front to back.
 When the disc reaches full extension, silently count one in your head (or say it out loud if you prefer).

 - Without a pause, using a smooth tempo (like a practice swing in golf), go forward again, thinking about weight transfer and keeping the disc on a flat, level line, and when you reach the point where you’re fully extended forward, pull back all the way again and count two.
 Then repeat forward and backward once more (three) and launch your throw on the same line, with the same balance transfer you just reinforced three times.